astyulenevv/astyulenevv/README.md

 ### Hi everyone 👋
-- 🔭 I’m currently working on ITMO labs
+- 🔭 I’m currently studying in ITMO University
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: tg @astyulenevv
+- 📫 How to reach me: check link in the description